kinsluck/Readfree-Checkiner/README.md

 ## Usage

--Input your Email and password of your [readfree.me](readfree.me) account.
+- Input your Email and password of your [readfree.me](readfree.me) account.

--The script will generate a cookie file.
+- The script will generate a cookie file.
 You can continue your login with the cookie when the script runs next time.

--The script will generate a username.txt file of your username to verfy the login status.
+- The script will generate a username.txt file of your username to verfy the login status.

--If you intend to change the login account, please delete both cookie file and username.txt file.
+- If you intend to change the login account, please delete both cookie file and username.txt file.

 ## Dependencies